Inventory - Quick Start

 This Workbook runs over Inventory data with several reports including simple tabular report for Tracked and Non-Tracked inventory as well as advanced dashboards presenting Inventory concentration by Supplier and Item and Inventory Ageing.

-Supplier Concentraction Feature
+Supplier Concentration Feature

 Each Tab showcases a different Inventory report or chart style.